 - The second lens, the smaller one, is the ocular that you look through and it magnifies the image produced from the first lens.

-- The binoculars have a prism (a roof or a Porro prism) between these that rotates the image — So what you see is an image the right way up.
+- The binoculars have a prism (a roof or a Porro prism) between these that rotates the image.
+Find out about prism glass BAK4 vs BK7 types. — So what you see is an image the right way up.

 Benefits of using binoculars for stargazing